Miskatonic-Investigative-Society/CoC7-FoundryVTT/README.md

     * With icon : `@coc7.check[type:skill,icon:fas fa-arrow-alt-circle-right,name:anthropology,difficulty:+,modifier:-1]{Hard Anthropology check(-1)}`
     * Without name, difficulty nor modifier : `@coc7.sanloss[sanMax:1D6,sanMin:1]`
     * With icon, without name nor difficulty `@coc7.check[type:skill,icon:fas fa-arrow-alt-circle-right,name:anthropology,modifier:+1]`
+  * You can drag/drop links from chat to sheets and between sheets.
+  * You can drag/drop items and skills on a journal entry while holding CTRL, this will create the corresponding check with regular difficulty and 0 modifier.
+* Skill macro updated to accept and optional 3rd parameter options.
+  * e.g. options = {difficulty:'++', modifier:-1, blind:true}.
+All those parameter are optionals, default will be regular difficulty, no modifier, non blind check.

 Version 0.4.4 :